U.S. flag

 Objectives:

-• Summarize correct interpretation and utilization of diagnostic modalities and the selection of appropriate treatment according to available guidelines and evidence-based medicine.
+• Interpret and apply diagnostic modalities to select appropriate treatment according to current guidelines and evidence-based medicine.

 Access free multiple choice questions on this topic.